jhu-ip/cs220-f25/questions/day26.md

 3. What is the difference between a pointer and a reference?

-4. what is the output of the following?
+4. What is the output of the following?

 	```c
 	#include <iostream>